CAMANCHE — Disagreeing opinions on a property tax law has led to a frustrating situation for the city of Camanche.

-For weeks, Lonergan conducted discussions with County Assessor Roland Ehm regarding the property in question — two parcels located adjacent to the new Camanche City Hall — and its exempt status as of the purchase date in November 2013.
+For weeks, Lonergan conducted discussions with County Assessor Roland Ehm regarding the property in question — two parcels located adjacent to the new Camanche City Hall — and its exempt status as of the November 2013 purchas.

 The confusion, explained Lonergan, is that Ehm believed the city became exempt from the property taxes in July 2014, not at the closing date of the property.
 Lonergan did not agree.

 “Cities are exempt from real estate taxes,” Lonergan said.
 “We bought the Litehouse property on Nov.
 26, 2013, I believe it’s exempt from taxes at that date, but the county assessor takes the position that we don’t become exempt until the July of the following year, which I think is incorrect.

 “At the time that we closed we got a pro-rate from (Bob) Richeson, the prior owner.
 We then turned around and sold it to Litehouse Realty and it’s my position that the property is exempt from taxes and we shouldn’t have to pay a tax pro-rate even though Richeson owned it for part of that tax year,” Lonergan said.

 Lonergan and City Administrator Tom Roth reached out to the League of Municipalities for guidance and to gain access to written law that confirmed their belief, but came up empty when the League explained nothing had actually been written because nothing had ever been litigated.